HubSpot/mixen/README.md

 class MyView extends Mixen(OnlyRenderWithModel, Backbone.View)
 ```

-**You can now replace your BaseModel's and BaseView's with modular components.**
+You can now replace your BaseModels and BaseViews with modular components.

 ### Multiple Mixins Which Share Methods